OS DIRETORES [USA]by ongmonky-762-975996 | created - 17 Sep 2013 | updated - 19 Sep 2013 | Public

 99. Nick Castle

 Director | The Last Starfighter

-Nick Castle was born on September 21, 1947 in Los Angeles, California, USA as Nicholas Charles Castle Jr. He is a director and writer, known for The Last Starfighter (1984), The Boy Who Could Fly (1986) and Escape from New York (1981).
+Nick Castle was born on September 21, 1947 in Los Angeles, California, USA as Nicholas Charles Castle Jr. He is a writer and director, known for The Last Starfighter (1984), The Boy Who Could Fly (1986) and Escape from New York (1981).
 He has been married to Charlene N Nelson since December 31, ...

 100. William Castle

 William Castle was born on April 24, 1914 in New York City, New York, USA as William Schloss.
 He was a producer and director, known for Rosemary's Baby (1968), Homicidal (1961) and Bug (1975).
 He was married to Ellen.
 He died on May 31, 1977 in Los Angeles, California, USA.